filakhtov/gentoo-use-docs/sys-boot/plymouth.md

 This flag should be disabled, unless there is a need to debug and trace the problem with Plymouth.

+### drm
+Pass the `--enable-drm` option to the configure script.
+Enable support for the DRM (Direct Rendering Managerand) and KMS (Kernel modesetting) drivers to allow rendering graphical boot animations.
+When disabled, Plymouth will fall back to a text mode.

+The flag should be enabled if there is a need to display graphical boot animations.

 ### gtk
 Pass the `--enable-gtk` option to the configure script.
 Enable the GTK renderer that allows executing plymouth inside a running X11 window session without booting the system.

 This flag can be safely disabled.

-### libkms
-Pass the `--enable-drm` option to the configure script.
-Enable support for the DRM (Direct Rendering Managerand) and KMS (Kernel modesetting) drivers to allow rendering graphical boot animations.
-When disabled, Plymouth will fall back to a text mode.

-The flag should be enabled if there is a need to display graphical boot animations.

 ### pango
 Pass the `--enable-pango` option to the configure script.
 Enable support for displaying passphrase prompts, e.g. when asking a user to enther the key for an encrypted device.